-During the National Curriculum review the DfE set up the Expert Group.
-This has been given the task of advising the DfE on implementation and works closely with the Design and Technology Association.
+During the National Curriculum review the Department for Education (DfE) set up the Expert Group.
+This was given the task of advising the DfE on implementation and works closely with the Design and Technology Association.

 Key messages, advice and explanatory notes for schools

-The new programmes of study are slimmer and set out only the essential, core knowledge, understanding and skills that all pupils should learn from KS1 to 3.
-Schools will need to consider wider aspects of D&T not included in the National Curriculum which they would like to teach as part of their own school curriculum
+The revised programmes of study are slimmer and set out only the essential, core knowledge, understanding and skills that all pupils should learn from Key Stages 1 to 3.
+Schools need to consider wider aspects of Design and Technology not included in the National Curriculum which they would like to teach as part of their own school curriculum.

 The publication in the Associated Files box below, Key messages, advice and explanatory notes for schools, has been written to help primary and secondary schools interpret words and phrases in the programmes of study that need further explanation.
 It also provides initial advice on how the new requirements can be implemented effectively to ensure good quality teaching and learning.

 School Curriculum Principles for Design and Technology

-To support implementation of the new programmes of study, six interrelated principles have been agreed by the National Curriculum Expert Group for D&T. They describe the features of a genuine D&T experience from the pupils’ perspective and can be applied to all material areas and aspects of the subject.
+To support implementation of the programmes of study, six interrelated principles were agreed by the National Curriculum Expert Group for Design and Technology.
+They describe the features of a genuine Design and Technology experience from the pupils’ perspective and can be applied to all material areas and aspects of the subject.
 Each principle should be evident to a greater or lesser degree in each project that pupils undertake.
-The principles do not represent an exhaustive list, but provide a helpful starting point for clarifying and securing the distinctive nature of D&T in the classroom.
-The new National Curriculum requirements are consistent with the six principles.
+The principles do not represent an exhaustive list, but provide a helpful starting point for clarifying and securing the distinctive nature of Design and Technology in the classroom.
+The National Curriculum requirements are consistent with the six principles.

-Freely available guidance is on each of the six principles can be accessed from the link below.
+Freely available guidance on each of the six principles can be accessed from the link below.
 The purpose of the guidance is to enable primary and secondary teachers and trainees to evaluate their own practice, reflecting on the experience they are providing for pupils in relation to each of the principles.
-Each principle is defined and illustrated through examples of practice in key stages 1 to 3.
+Each principle is defined and illustrated through examples of practice in Key Stages 1 to 3.